pedrumj2/Html2Spring/README.md

   <link rel="stylesheet" type="text/css" th:href="@{somestyle.css}"></link>
  ```

-It will add all content from before.txt before the first include statement and all content int after.txt after the last
+It will add all content from before.txt before the first include statement and all content in after.txt after the last
 include statement.